nus-cs2103-AY1718S2/addressbook-level4/collated/functional/jlks96.md

     /**
      * Checks if a given {@code startTime} is before a given {@code endTime}.
-     * @param startTime A startTime to check.
+     * @param startTime A start time to check.
-     * @param endTime An endTime to check.
+     * @param endTime An end time to check.
      * @return {@code true} if a given start time is before a given end time.
      */
     public static boolean areValidTimes(StartTime startTime, EndTime endTime) {